 Included on this site are photos and information for which there wasn’t room in Dark Sun nor in Quest, or which I have acquired since publication of the books, as well as articles, reviews, newsletters, feedback, etc.

 From 1993 till 2003, with the support of Dibbern’s family, I researched and documented the adventurous and committed life of George Dibbern, a fun-loving vagabond, visionary and controversial sailor-philosopher with views well ahead of his time.
 I examined what motivated him, the sacrifices he made and what became of the family he left behind in Germany.
-The ensuing biography, titled Dark Sun: Te Rapunga and the Quest of George Dibbern, is a timely and inspiring chronicle of what one man can accomplish when he thinks for himself and acts upon his convictions.
+The ensuing biography, titled Dark

 My goal to bring about an affordable reprint of George Dibbern’s much sought-after book Quest has also been met.
 The process took several tries and in the end I self-published, but to see the new Quest take shape has been very rewarding.

-In addition, my long-held vision of a restoration of Dibbern’s ketch Te Rapunga is being realized!
-Twenty years after my husband and I made our first research trip to Australia, I received the news that the boat had been purchased by an a group of wooden boat and local history enthusiasts, backed by an eco-tourism company of Bruny Island, Tasmania.
-The restoration of this historical boat will, they feel, be a way of bringing attention to Dibbern’s life and philosophy, so applicable to these challenging times.
-The progress of this new adventure will be recorded in the Restoration segment of this site.
+Te Rapunga has been realized!
+Twenty years after my husband and I made our first research trip to New Zealand and Australia, I received the news that the boat had been purchased by an a group of wooden boat and local history enthusiasts, backed by an eco-tourism company of Bruny Island, Tasmania.
+The restoration of this historical boat would, they felt, be a way of bringing attention to Dibbern’s life and philosophy, so applicable to these challenging times.
+The progress and completion of this new adventure has been recorded in the Restoration segment of this site and on Instagram.

 ERIKA GRUNDMANN